The Lanes Brighton – Iconic & Historic

 In the evening the area takes on a new persona.
 Gone are the shoppers and sightseers and in their place you will find revellers enjoying a night out, moving from pub to bar through the twittens and alleyways.

 When the sun goes down you can get a real feel for the area, the change in light brings out a new and exciting character that enhances any evening out.
 Many great pubs can be located within the Lanes, each with their own rich history and feel.
-The Black Lion is a popular spot day and night, the same can be said of 32 Duke’s Street, and neighbouring pub The Cricketers is a slice of Brighton history.
+The Black Lion is a popular spot day and night, the same can be said of neighbouring pub The Cricketers which is a real slice of Brighton history.
+For sizeable lively venues The Mesmerist, The Walrus and Bohemia all offer multiple floors, roof terraces and live music.
+For something a little more refined, Harby’s and Hotel Du Vin can all be found in the historic Brighton Lanes.

 The Lanes Brighton – Cultural, Shopping or Pleasure